-- These will only be given if there is an on-going medical condition i.e. febrile convulsions and it has been prescribed by a GP/consultant. - St Stephens is aware that girls who have started their periods may suffer from stomach cramps during the school day.
-To support these pupils, a parental form is available (see: Form B) to allow the school to administer painkillers sent into school by parents. - A child under 16 should not be given aspirin or medicines containing ibuprofen unless prescribed by a doctor.
+- These will generally only be given if there is an on-going medical condition i.e. febrile convulsions or it has been prescribed by a GP/consultant. - The academy is aware that girls who have started their periods may suffer from stomach cramps during the school day.
+To support these pupils, a parental form is available (see: Form 4) to allow the school to administer painkillers sent into school by parents. - A child under 16 should never be given aspirin or medicines containing ibuprofen unless prescribed by a doctor.